dennisverspuij/tb-correctidentity/README.md

 Installation
 ------------

-This add-on is **not** yet available at the [official Thunderbird add-on store](https://addons.thunderbird.net/).
+This add-on update is **not** yet available at the [official Thunderbird add-on store](https://addons.thunderbird.net/), but will be avialable soon on the update channel (https://addons.thunderbird.net/de/thunderbird/addon/correct-identity/).

-Steps for installation:
+Steps for installation (local build):
 1. Download this repository
 2. In the repository folder, execute `./make_xpi.sh` to create an .xpi file
-3. Open Thunderbird, go to /Add-ons/, and click /Install add-on from file/
+4. Open Thunderbird, go to /Add-ons/, and click /Install add-on from file/
-4. Choose the .xpi file in the repository folder
+5. Choose the .xpi file in the repository folder

+The .xpi files come in two flavours:
+* correct_identity_vX.Y.Z.xpi is a version which could (in theory) be released to the [official Thunderbird add-on store](https://addons.thunderbird.net/)
+* correct_identity_vX.Y.Z_dev.xpi has the same content, but has no limitation on the highest supported Thunderbird version ("strict_max_version").
+Use this version to test this add-on on newer Thunderbird versions not known at date of the add-on release.
+(Feedback welcome).

 The add-on can now be configured in the add-on manager tab.

+Alternatively you can directly download an .xpi file from the "Releases" section.

 Development & Contributing